yakconsulting/spidersoftdev.github.io/content/posts/2021-07-23-docker-go-cgo.md

   - image
 ---

-I’ve been avoid Docker for a very long time.
-I started my career as a sysadmin setting up servers running FreeBSD and early versions of Debian on bare-bone servers.
-As soon as “cloud” came into to the market I switch to AWS, and GCE and have been using them since then.
-EC2 was my always goto choice to quickly deploy something on the internet.
-But Docker — from some reason I was avoiding it until this 2 years ago, when I actually started using it.
-Without to much trust but…
+I’ve been avoiding Docker for a very long time.
+I started as a sysadmin setting up servers running FreeBSD and early versions of Debian on bare-bone servers.
+As soon as “cloud” came into the market, I switched to AWS and GCE and have been using them since then.
+EC2 was my always goto choice to deploy something on the internet quickly.
+But Docker — for some reason, I was avoiding it until this two years ago, when I started using it.
+Without too much trust.

-But today history is not about my love & hate relationship with docker, but about trying to deploy Go application and VIPS library.
-Couple problems appeared during the process and it’s worth mentioning it for future generations because could find much help around my issues.
+But today, history is not about my love & hate relationship with Docker, but about deploying the GO application and VIPS library.
+A couple of problems appeared during the process, and it’s worth mentioning them for future generations because I could find much help around my issues.
 <!--more-->

 ## So… you think you can get away with golang:alpine building go GCO app?
-Ain’t gonna happen.
+It is not going to happen.
 Why?
-Without going into details — because alpine is “lightweight” version of linux, and it does not contain all necessary tools to properly build and run applications with CGO bindings.
+Without going into details, alpine is a “lightweight” version of Linux, and it does not contain all the necessary tools to build and run applications with CGO bindings properly.

-## How to pimp up your docker image with never versions of packages
+## How to pimp up your docker image with newer versions of packages
-Long story short: golang:latest is build on Debian buster, and it contains pretty old version of VIPS — I figure out, that I can update it with never version coming from “bullseye” distribution.
-Because we can’t just hack our image with modifying image, the way to go is to install software-properties-common and then add bullseye repository before installing actual dependencies.
+Long story short: golang:latest is built on Debian buster, and it contains a pretty old version of VIPS — I figured out that I can update it with a newer version coming from “bullseye” distribution.
+Because we can’t just hack our image by modifying the image, the way to go is to install software-properties-common and then add a bullseye repository before installing actual dependencies.
 It works :)

 ```DOCKER
 FROM golang:latest AS base